adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

 What's important is that we think and ask questions frequently and rigorously.

-## 1. Do you have a module appearing in many places but with slightly different aesthetics based on proximity, location or contents?
+**1) Do you have a module appearing in many places but with slightly different aesthetics based on proximity, location or contents?**

 You probably need a [modifier](http://maintainablecss.com/chapters/modifiers/).

-## 2. Do you have a componentn that could be used elsewhere pretty much as is?
+ **2) Do you have a componentn that could be used elsewhere pretty much as is?**

 You should probably convert the module into a component.
 Be careful not to name it too generically.

-## 3. Do you have a module with many different modifiers?
-Or are you spending time working out what styles are common to each scenario?
+ **3) Do you have a module with many different modifiers?
+Or are you spending time working out what styles are common to each scenario?**

 You probably named the module too generically.
 Split it out into several dedicated modules.